nikouu/GameboyColour-Decolouriser/README.md

 - Turns out you can get a bug when decoding a `FileStream` in SkiaSharp where the image isn't read correctly ([Fix PNG loading issues by updating the zlib to one with fixes #2045](https://github.com/mono/SkiaSharp/pull/2045)):
 ![image](etc/filestream-skia-bug.png)
-	- The fix at the time was to use [Version 2.88.1 (Preview Build 1)](https://github.com/mono/SkiaSharp/releases/tag/v2.88.1-preview.1)
+	- The fix at the time was to use [Version 2.88.1 (Preview Build 1)](https://github.com/mono/SkiaSharp/releases/tag/v2.88.1-preview.1) or later.

 ## Other Notes